qsniyg/maxurl/CONTRIBUTING.md

 - Return `{waiting: true}` at the end of the function if the result will be returned in a callback (`options.cb`).

   - Otherwise it will result in inconsistent behavior (such as multiple popups).
+  - Think of this like returning a Promise.

 - Use `api_cache` wherever possible in order to reduce duplicate API calls.